-Design Master Electrical is a complete electrical design and drafting program that can calculate the fault current and voltage drop in your project.
+Turn to Design Master Electrical to meet your complete electrical design and drafting needs.
+It calculates the fault current and voltage drop in your project.

-Design Master Electrical for AutoCAD uses the same panels and transformers you create for one-line diagrams and panel load calculations are used to calculate fault current and voltage drop.
+Design Master Electrical for AutoCAD uses the same panels and transformers you create for a project’s one-line diagram, and panel load calculations, to calculate fault current and voltage drop.
 Arc-flash is calculated based upon the settings for the panels and transformers and the calculated fault current and voltage drop on your drawing.

-The feeder voltage drop is based upon the panels and transformers in your project, the sizes of the feeders, and their distances from each other.
+Design Master bases its feeder voltage drop results on the panels and transformers in your project, the sizes of the feeders, and their distances from each other.
 You can manually specify the distance between panels.
 Or you can place the panels on your drawing and have Design Master calculate the distances for you.

-The branch circuit voltage drop on the number of devices connected to each circuit and their location on the drawing.
+Design Master also bases the branch circuit voltage drop on the number of devices connected to each circuit and their location on the drawing.

 Design Master makes it easy to identify when there’s a problem in your electrical design.
-It highlights any circuit or feeder that exceeds the maximum voltage drop allowed by the NEC (3% for the circuit or the feeder, 5% for the sum of the two) will be highlighted in the schedule, making you aware of the problem.
-Then you can modify your design to reduce the voltage drop.
+It highlights any circuit or feeder that exceeds the maximum voltage drop allowed by the NEC (3% for the circuit or the feeder, 5% for the sum of the two).
+Just modify your design to reduce the voltage drop, and Design Master recalculates.